480th Fighter Squadron practices Agile Combat Employment over Estonia and Poland

-U.S. Air Force F-16 Fighting Falcon pilots from the 480th Fighter Squadron practice fighter maneuver training over Estonia, Feb.
+U.S. Air Force F-16 Fighting Falcon pilots assigned to the 480th Fighter Squadron practice fighter maneuver training over Estonia, Feb.
 29, 2024.
 After the 100th Air Refueling Wing’s KC-135s provided fuel to 52nd Fighter Wing F-16s, the 480th FS interacted with Estonian Defense Forces and Polish Air Forces on the ground, strengthening the NATO alliances and developing partnerships.
-(U.S. Air Force video by Airman 1st Class Albert Morel)
+(U.S. Air Force video by Airman 1st Class Albert Morel )

 |Date Taken: